 Please call us on 0800 600 700 or 09 355 6500.
 Or send us an email with your name and address details.

 To update your supporter details please send us an email or give us a call on 0800 600 700.

-Yes, thank you for making your donations go even further.
+Yes!
+Find out how here.
+Thank you for making your donations go even further.

 Yes.
 As a volunteer, your time, skills, energy and experience will extend Oxfam's capacity to achieve our goals and provide you with an opportunity to gain and share skills in a wide range of areas.
 Volunteers often work alongside staff in our offices in Auckland and Wellington, and support campaigns and events in their communities.
 Working hours can be flexible and you don't have to commit to a long-term position.
 Find out more about volunteering with Oxfam.

 We do not generally send volunteers overseas because, like most international development agencies, the projects that Oxfam supports are actually managed by local organisations in the region.
 As a result, these agencies mostly find the workers they need among the local population.
 Visit Global Focus Aotearoa and Volunteer Service Abroad for possible opportunities overseas.

 Go to the online recruitment section of our website and view job and internship vacancies.